LSZ2001/complexity_neglect_pred/README.md

 - **Bold** words are .py, .ipynb, and .sh filenames.
 - *Italicized* words are .csv and .pickle filenames or directory folder names.
+- Some files are too large for the Github repository.
+They could be found in the OSF project repository: XXX.

 The code runs on Python 3.9.5 and Numpy 2.0.2.